ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 A common security paradigm is to "defaul deny" all traffic patterns that, broadly, do not conform to operator expectations.
-In such environments it may be that this document's new EtherType needs to be added to an allowlist or otherwise explicitly permitted to be used on a given Ethernet segment before Bundles can be successfully delivered.
+In such environments it may be that the BTP-U EtherType needs to be added to an allowlist or otherwise explicitly permitted to be used on a given Ethernet segment before BTP-U messages can be successfully delivered.

 # Security Considerations